zoidz123/zoidz123.github.io/docs/signatory-server.md

 ### Monitor DFlow Native Bridge

 Signatory servers check and validate transactions on both DFlow and Solana to ensure deposits and withdrawals have the correct state changes.

+DFlow chose Solana as the chain to be the on-ramp to the DFlow appchain.